Yachting Monthly experts share the problems they have most often faced when anchoring, and how they troubleshoot their way out

 If you are anchoring in a spot with good mobile coverage, there are apps out there that will allow you to leave a device onboard (an iPad or similar) and take a linked device (your phone).

-The display on your phone can mirror that of the device left onboard and will let you know about swing and can sound the alarm if your anchor begins to drag.
+The display on your phone can mirror that of the device left onboard, and will let you know about swing and can sound the alarm if the anchor begins to drag.

 5. Dealing with rolling

-A rolling boat can ruin your might, making for a tired and unhappy crew in the morning.
+A rolling boat can ruin your night, making for a tired and unhappy crew in the morning.

-So how do you dampen the effects of the wind and sea on our boat?
+So how do you dampen the effects of the wind and sea on your boat?

 Train waves normally generate rhythmic rolling – the most annoying kind.

 Each wave imparts a small roll impulse and the boat’s oscillation increases as energy accumulates.

 When it comes to putting out anchor chain, most of us follow a basic ratio rule of thumb, but we…